samaita/news-react/README.md

 - **Dark Mode**, well actually not a feature but yeah we theme it in dark

 # Disclaimer
 Lampu Neon is not a sub-niche or related to any Online Media.
-The brand is a completely made up name, we are not the legend of Lampu Merah & Lampu Hijau 😆
+The brand is a completely made up name, and no, we are not affiliated with the Indonesia's newspaper legend: Lampu Merah & Lampu Hijau 😆